SAP-samples/teched2022-IN262/intro/README.md

 ## Summary

-Now that you are familiar with ISAM methodology, let us proveed towards Hands-On Exercise with - [Launch Integration Assessment Tool](/exercises/ex0)
+Now that you are familiar with the ISAM methodology, let us proceed towards the Hands-On Exercise with - [Launch Integration Assessment Tool](/exercises/ex0)